arpitbbhayani/articles/blogs/function-overloading.md

     return func
 ```

-The `Namespace` will have function `register` that takes function `fn` as argument, creates unique key for it, stores it in the dictionary and returns `fn` wrapped within an instance of `Function` which means when the instance, as returned by `register` function, is invoked it will internally invoke the wrapped function.
+The `Namespace` has a method `register` that takes function `fn` as argument, creates unique key for it, stores it in the dictionary and returns `fn` wrapped within an instance of `Function`.
+This means the return value from `register` function is also callable and (till now) its behavior is exactly same as the wrapped function `fn`.

 ```py
 def area(l, b):